7 Quick Tips On How To Pick A Juicy And Sweet Watermelon Every Time

 Imagine drinking a big glass of watermelon juice, it is oh so refreshing!

 I have recommended watermelon juice so many times to different people for different ailments and it always work: To relieve constipation (especially for kids!), to reduce bloating and water retention, relieve pain, kidney cleansing, or simply to reduce PMS symptoms.

 Read about the full health benefits of watermelon.

-How To Pick The Best Watermelon Any Time
+How To Pick The Best Watermelon Every Time

 Choose a watermelon that feels heavy.
-Pick up a few other melons of the same size and choose the heaviest one.
+Pick up a few other melons of the same size and choose the heaviest one, considering all the other factors discussed here.
 The weight is the juiciness of the melon.

-Most watermelons have a “bald patch” that is pale-yellowish in color, ranging from white to yellow, to orangey.
+All ripe watermelons have a “field patch” or “field spot” that is pale-yellowish in color, ranging from white to yellow, to orangey.
 Watermelons are heavy and they sit on the ground as it ripens.
 The longer it stays on the vine, the riper and sweeter it will be.

-When picked too soon, the “bald spot” is small or almost non-existent.
-Avoid those ones.
+When picked too soon, the “field spot” is small or almost non-existent—avoid those.
 Watermelons don’t continue to ripen once they’re cut off from the vine and will remain less sweet.

 A big white spot on the watermelon indicates that it is almost ripe, but not quite ripe so it may not be as sweet as the yellow spots, or even better—the orangey spots (best!).

 4. “Male” and “female” watermelons